Debt and Repayment

 $224,903.00 $223,972.00 $227,072.00 $135,010.00 $88,417.00 $46,003.00

-*Subject to change, current year still active.
-Data based on loans processed for AY 2324 as of 8/2/2023.
+*Subject to change, the current year is still active.
+Data based on loans processed for AY 2324.
 Data reflects the average amount borrowed per all students that graduated or are expected to graduate with the class.
 Class of 2025, 2026, 2027 have partial year data.

 **Average through three years of attendance.